-- 1.1 Example of health inequality: Information from sources such as joint strategic needs assessment data (JSNA), local health profiles, The Marmot Review (2010), Public Health Outcomes Framework and Healthy Life Years (HLY); differences in various health indicators such as obesity, hypertension and heart disease, cancer; local public health team priorities and how they are addressing inequalities with examples of positive outcomes. - 1.2 The factors leading to health inequalities: Effect of the wider determinants of health such as social class, gender, ethnicity, income, environment, age and education on health and life expectancy; use of national information to compare with geographical data to highlight these factors and the postcode lottery effect. - 1.3 The policies and methodologies for reducing inequalities in health: Broad aims of Government policies and examples of other public health policies such as Healthy Lives, Healthy People DH, 2010; Health and Social Care Act, DH, 2012; formation of Public Health England (PHE), 2013; Five Year Forward View (NHS England), Oct 2014; the origins and aims of Making Every Contact Count (MECC); National Institute for Health and Care Excellence (NICE) guidance (concept of NICE as a provider of guidance rather than specific examples); Methodologies such as asset based approaches; community-based approaches.
+- 1.1 Examples of health inequalities: information from sources such as joint strategic needs assessment data (JSNA), local health profiles, The Marmot Review (2010), The Marmot Review 10 Years On (2020), Public Health Outcomes Framework and Healthy Life Years (HLY); differences in various health indicators such as obesity, hypertension and heart disease, cancer; local public health priorities and how they are addressing inequalities with examples of positive outcomes. - 12 Factors leading to health inequalities: effect of the wider determinants of health such as social class, gender, ethnicity, income, environment, age and education on health and life expectancy; use of national information to compare with geographical data to highlight these factors and the postcode lottery effect. - Policies and methodologies for reducing inequalities in health: broad aims of Government policies and examples of other public health policies such as the introduction of Clinical Commissioning Groups (CCG), 2013; introduction of Integrated Care Systems (ICS), 2018; NHS Long Term Plan (NHS England), 2019; formation of the Office for Health Improvement and Disparities (OHID), 2021; the origins and aims of Making Every Contact Count (MECC); National Institute for Health and Care Excellence (NICE) guidance (concept of NICE as a provider of guidance rather than specific examples); Methodologies such as asset based approaches; community-based approaches.